The NZAI team

 Charles Chow, Asia Network Adviser

-Charles Chow is the NZAI Asian Network Adviser.
+Charles Chow is the NZAI Asia Network Adviser.
 He is a business alumnus of the University, chartered accountant turned corporate/investment banker with JP Morgan Chase, equity research director, stockbroker and deal maker for DBS Vickers Securities.
 He retired from the financial industry after 13 years to manage a diversified investment portfolio.
 He is also a part-time senior tutor in the Department of Accounting and Finance.
 Based out of Singapore and Auckland, Charles develops business links for NZAI in Asia.
-His recent academic interests include the history of globalisation, FDIs in Asia and the future of emerging democracies and benevolent dictatorships in Southeast Asia and China.
+His recent academic interests include the history of globalisation, FDI in Asia and the future of emerging democracies and benevolent dictatorships in Southeast Asia and China.

 Dinah Towle, Office Manager